Vincit/multi-user-test-runner/README.md

 if necessary. `AbstractUserRoleIT#loginWithUser(USER)` will be called with null value by default.
 This behaviour can be changed by overriding `AbstractUserRoleIT#loginAnonymous()` method.

-## Role Aliasing
+## Role Aliases

-The role definitions don't have to use the exact same role as the role enum has.
+The role definitions don't have to use the exact same role as the role type has.
 By implementing the `AbstractUserRoleIT#stringToRole(String)` method appropriately the role definitions can have any value which is then mapped to the real role.